Best Practices for Keeping Your Inventory ‘Evergreen’

 The benefits of barcoding and automating inventory management include, but are not limited to:

-• Automated inventory counts, which offers efficiencies in the month-end closing process for retailers;
+Automated inventory counts, which offer efficiencies in the month-end closing process for retailers

-• You have the option of using the traditional FIFO (first-in, first-out) accounting method, but I prefer using the moving average price (MAP) valuation method.
-The latter, especially during a period of supply chain disruptions and volatile supply prices, helps the business owner to respond less frenetically in retail price changes.
-In the MAP method scenario, a business receives new inventory of the same stock-keeping unit (SKU) at a different cost and/or supplier and the system automatically adjusts the average inventory value at the time of receipt.
-By having real-time cost accounting on a product (SKU) level, business owners are able to set better prices and improve their product profitability analysis.
+You can use the traditional FIFO (first-in, first-out) accounting method, but I prefer the moving average price (MAP) valuation method.
+The latter, especially during periods of supply chain disruptions and volatile supply prices, helps the business owner respond less frenetically to retail price changes.
+In the MAP method scenario, a business receives new inventory of the same stock-keeping unit (SKU) at a different cost and/or supplier, and the system automatically adjusts the average inventory value at the time of receipt.
+By having real-time cost accounting at the product (SKU) level, business owners can set better prices and improve their product profitability analysis.

 Robin’s Bikes & Fitness: Lightspeed Implementation Case Study